Small Great Things

 Small Great Things is about prejudice and power; it is about that which divides and unites us.

 SOON TO BE A MAJOR FILM STARRING VIOLA DAVIS AND JULIA ROBERTS

-Jodi Picoult is the author of twenty-four internationally bestselling novels, including My Sister's Keeper, House Rules and The Storyteller, and has also co-written two YA books with her daughter Samantha van Leer, Between the Lines and Off the Page.
+Jodi Picoult is the author of twenty-four internationally bestselling novels, including My Sister's Keeper, The Storyteller and Small Great Things, and has also co-written two YA books with her daughter Samantha van Leer, Between the Lines and Off the Page.
 She lives in New Hampshire with her husband and children.
 Jodi's UK website is www.jodipicoult.co.uk and she can be found on Facebook and Twitter at facebook.com/JodiPicoultUK and twitter.com/jodipicoult.
 She also has a YouTube channel www.youtube.com/user/JodiPicoultOfficial.

 - Other details